jdhenke/celestrium/doc/paper.md

 Firstly, Celestrium is written primarily in Coffeescript, which compiles to Javascript.
 Because of this, any developer using Celestrium must bring the tools to do this compilation into their project when they might not necessarily want or be able to.
-Looking into using requirejs's optimization tool on the compiled output, Celestrium could potentially release a minified, single javascript file, making it much easier to simply put in a project.
+Looking into using requirejs's optimization tool on the compiled output, Celestrium could potentially release a minified, single javascript file, making it much easier to simply use in a project.

 Additionally, Celestrium uses Less, which compiles to CSS.
 Currently, Celestrium avoids the need to compile its Less files but at the cost of users of Celestrium needing to load the Less compiler onto any webpage using Celestrium.
 A similar, compiled version of the CSS should be made available for Celestrium as well.